spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 #### Update `"sap.cloud".service` in Spreadsheet Importer manifest.json

 When you are using the decentral deployment and try to deploy, it is possible that the deployment fails with the following error:

 `"Service name 'spreadsheetimporter_v1_1_1' and public setting 'true' in embedded manifest.json have to be equal to service name 'xxxxxxx' and public setting 'true' of root manifest.json"`

+As of now, according to SAP, this will not be changed.

+##### Workaround 1

-You could manually update the `service` name in the `manifest.json` of the Spreadsheet Importer to match the service name in the `manifest.json` of your app.
+You can manually update the `service` name in the `manifest.json` of the Spreadsheet Importer to match the service name in the `manifest.json` of your app.

-To automate this, you can use the custom task for the UI5 Tooling [`ui5-task-btp-manifest`](https://github.com/spreadsheetimporter/ui5-task-btp-manifest)
+I tried to automate this and you can use the custom task for the UI5 Tooling [`ui5-task-btp-manifest`](https://github.com/spreadsheetimporter/ui5-task-btp-manifest)

-##### Install the task
+###### Install the task

 ```bash
 npm install --save-dev ui5-task-btp-manifest
 ```

-##### Add the task to your `ui5.yaml`
+###### Add the task to your `ui5.yaml`

 ```yml
 builder: